 This group is for individuals who are abstinent from drugs or alcohol and is designed to support them to maintain abstinence.
 It also helps people to address issues that may impact on their recovery, share ways of coping with cravings and urges and support each other in a safe environment.

-SMART recovery
+SMART group

-The Self Management And Recovery Training programme helps people to recover from any type of addictive behaviour.
-The groups are run at many locations across Surrey; some are run by i-access staff and some are run by individuals who are in recovery themselves.
+i-access SMART groups are run at many locations across Surrey.
+These are run by i-access staff and some are supported by individuals who are in recovery themselves.

 Women's group